gyavaras/cs355-project/README.md

    1. If it does not work the first time, make sure you cd into the Test_Module\src folder
 4. Wait for the terminal to output "File Generated successfully." and the new file should appear in the Test_Module\src folder under your project view

+Libraries and Packages:
+Java.util: Used for Array Lists and Arrays which helped with the file paths from the users Java.io:  It is used for reading from and writing to data streams which we used for file reading of the client’s files. java.net: Used for socket programming capabilities to allow the client to send and receive data over our network. javax.crypto: Provides the classes and interfaces for cryptographic operations. java.security: Generation of random numbers and hash digests which we used sha-256.

+Security Analysis Summary:
+The goal of the project was to create an interface between two clients and a server so that the clients could independently send five 500 mb files to the server without being altered or read by anyone except by the sender and receiver.
+The client/server system was set up using socket programming and threading so we could have multiple clients running on the server at a time (in this case 2, Alice and Bob).
+We utilized symmetric-key cryptography and assumed both the clients and the servers already had a key established and known.
+After establishing the client/server connections we hashed the files to a more manageable length using SHA-256 hashing that created a fixed sized digest that represents the file’s contents.
+We then encrypted the hashed file using AES-CBC encryption.
+The encrypted file was then sent through an HMAC to ensure that the file will not be tampered with should it be intercepted.
+The server then receives the 10 files (5 from Alice and 5 from Bob), verifies the files, decrypts, and de-hashes the files and then compares the contents of the files.
+If any of the files from Alice or Bob match, it prints to the console that there was at least one match found.
+Otherwise it prints that no matches were found.
+All of the schemes used (SHA-256, HMAC, and CBC-AES) were implemented using Java libraries.